He's All That

-He's All That is a 2021 American teen romantic comedy film directed by Mark Waters, from a screenplay by R. Lee Fleming Jr. The film is a gender-swapped remake of the 1999 film She's All That, which was a modern adaptation of George Bernard Shaw's 1913 play Pygmalion and George Cukor's 1964 film My Fair Lady.
-It stars Addison Rae, Tanner Buchanan, Madison Pettis, and Peyton Meyer, as well as Rachael Leigh Cook and Matthew Lillard, who starred in She's All That, appearing in different roles.
+He's All That is a 2021 American teen romantic comedy film directed by Mark Waters, from a screenplay by R. Lee Fleming Jr. The film is a gender-swapped remake of the classic 1999 film She's All That, which was a modern adaptation of George Bernard Shaw's 1914 play Pygmalion and George Cukor's 1964 film My Fair Lady.
+It stars Addison Rae, Tanner Buchanan, Madison Pettis, and Peyton Meyer, along with Rachael Leigh Cook and Matthew Lillard.

 Talks for a remake of She's All That began in September 2020, with Waters to direct, Fleming Jr. set to return as the film's screenwriter, and Rae to star.
 Principal photography began in December 2020 in Los Angeles, California.

 He's All That had its world premiere at the NeueHouse in Hollywood, California on August 25, 2021, before debuting on Netflix on August 27, 2021.
-The film received generally negative reviews.
+The film #1 most-watched film on the Netflix during its release week.

 Plot

-Padgett Sawyer is a TikTok influencer in her final year of high school who lives with her divorced mother, a local nurse.
-She pretends to live in an upscale condo in order to hide her real living conditions from her followers and sponsors.
+Padgett Sawyer is an influencer in her final year of high school who lives with her divorced mother, a local nurse.
+She pretends to live in an upscale condo to hide her real living conditions from her followers and sponsors, fearing they would not like her.

-One day, Padgett discovers that her boyfriend, influencer and aspiring hip hop artist Jordan Van Draanen, ditched her for a backup dancer.
-She finds herself humiliated when a live stream of her outburst results in her loss of followers and sponsorship deals.
+One day, Padgett discovers that her boyfriend, influencer and aspiring hip-hop artist Jordan Van Draanen, is cheating on her with a backup dancer.
+She finds herself humiliated when a live stream of her outburst results in losing followers and sponsorship deals because the camera was still on when it happened.

-To redeem herself, Padgett accepts a bet to turn the school's least popular young man, Cameron Kweller, an antisocial photography student, into prom king.
+To redeem herself, Padgett accepts a bet to turn Cameron Kweller, an antisocial photographer and the school's least popular young man, into prom king.
 Despite his indifference towards her, Padgett continues with the bet.
-She gains information about him from his younger sister Brin, and to become closer, begins taking horse riding lessons with him.
+She gains information about Cameron from his younger sister, Brin.
+To get closer to him, Padgett convinces him to give her horse riding lessons.

-Over time, while keeping her word on the bet, Padgett begins to bond more with Cameron and discovers that he and his younger sister lost their mother years ago in a plane crash and that they live with their grandmother while their father is residing in Sweden.
-Padgett fixes up Cameron's appearance and attire, and tries expanding his social interactions at her friend Quinn's party, where he saves her from suffering humiliation when Jordan appears with the girl he cheated on her with.
+Over time, while keeping her word on the bet, Padgett begins to bond more with Cameron.
+She discovers that he and Brin lost their mother years ago in a plane crash, so live with their grandmother while their father resides in Sweden.
+Padgett fixes Cameron's appearance and attire and tries to expand his social interactions at her friend Quinn's party, where he saves her from humiliation when Jordan appears with the backup dancer.